Skip to main content

 Wainar Kifi (Sweet Rice Cakes)

-Sweet rice cakes made from rice flour, sugar, and coconut milk, fried until golden and fluffy.
-Popular street snack and dessert in Niamey markets.
-Light, slightly sweet, crispy exterior with soft interior.
-Served warm, often dusted with sugar.
-Represents Hausa sweet-making traditions adapted to Niger.
+Sweet rice cakes of rice flour, sugar, and coconut milk, fried until golden and fluffy.
+They're a common street snack and dessert in Niamey's markets, light and a little sweet, crisp outside and soft within.
+Served warm and usually dusted with sugar, they come out of Hausa sweet-making, adapted to Niger.

 vegetarianvegangluten-free